AriFordsham/GHCWiki/trac-reports.md

 Export the report as plain text, each row on its own line, columns separated by a single comma (',').
-**Note:** Carriage returns, line feeds, and commas are stripped from column data to preserve the CSV structure.
+**Note:** The output is fully escaped so carriage returns, line feeds, and commas will be preserved in the output.

 ### Tab-delimited